How to Stop ChatGPT From Making Things Up: The Solopreneur's Truth Prompt

 or out of date.

 If the counter-argument is weak, the original claim is probably solid.
 If the counter-argument is strong, you have homework.
-Either way, you've stress-tested the output.
+Either way, you have stress-tested the output.

 3. Pin the Sources